Pembrolizumab with or without mRNA 2752 in Treating Patients with High Grade Ductal Breast Carcinoma In Situ

 II.
 To define the dose-limiting toxicities (DLTs), tolerability, and feasibility of intralesional administration of pembrolizumab in patients with DCIS.
 (Dose escalation phase)

 III.
-To determine the response rate to intralesional pembrolizumab in patients with DCIS, as measured by an increase (baseline versus [vs.] post treatment) in intralesional CD8+ T cells, compared to untreated controls.
+To determine the response rate to intralesional pembrolizumab with or without lipid nanoparticle encapsulating messenger ribonucleic acids (mRNAs) encoding human OX40L/IL-23/IL-36gamma mRNA-2752 (mRNA 2752) in patients with DCIS, as measured by an increase (baseline versus [vs.] post treatment) in intralesional CD8+ T cells, compared to untreated controls.
 (Dose expansion phase)

-I. To determine whether intralesional pembrolizumab decreases tumor volume on magnetic resonance (MRI) imaging.
+I. To determine whether intralesional pembrolizumab with or without mRNA 2752 decreases tumor volume on magnetic resonance (MRI) imaging.

 II.
 To determine the extent of cell death within the DCIS lesions (pre- vs. post-therapy) using a cleaved caspase 3 immunohistochemistry (IHC) assay.

 III.
-To characterize changes in the immune landscape of DCIS following intralesional administration of pembrolizumab.
+To characterize changes in the immune landscape of DCIS following intralesional administration of pembrolizumab with or without mRNA 2752.

 IV.
 To characterize changes in peripheral blood-based immune biomarkers.

-After completion of study treatment, patients are followed up for 8 weeks.
+After completion of study treatment, patients are followed up at 1-3 weeks and 8 weeks after surgery.

 Trial Type Treatment